 If your child has a potential claim to U.S. citizenship, the U.S. citizen parent(s) will need to submit an application for a “Consular Report of Birth of an American Citizen Abroad” before a consular officer.
 If your child is eligible for a Report of Birth, a passport may be obtained at the same time for an additional fee.
 U.S. citizens may often transmit citizenship to their children born abroad, but the transmission requirements vary depending on when the child was born and the marital status of the U.S. citizen parent.

 The application (Form DS-2029) must be submitted by a U.S. citizen parent prior to the child’s 18th birthday.
-We encourage parents to document their child’s citizenship as soon as possible after the birth.
+We encourage parents to document their child’s citizenship as soon as possible after their birth.
 A passport application for the child may be submitted at the same time.

 How to schedule a CRBA appointment:

-Prior to requesting an appointment at email@example.com, you must:
+Prior to requesting an appointment, you must:

 - Complete a Consular Report of Birth Abroad, Form DS-2029.
 Do not sign.